 Co-creation workshops: Wednesday 22 July, 10am-2pm; Thursday 23 July, 10am-2pm

-You can enter as a team of 3 to 5 students and then submit your idea.
-Team members can be from any faculty/school of the University of Melbourne.
-However, note that the subject idea proposed must be relevant to the field of biomedical science.
-If you need help forming a team, let us know via firstname.lastname@example.org.
+Teams of 3 to 5 students were allowed to submit their ideas.
+Team members can be from any faculty/school of the University of Melbourne, but the subject idea proposed must be relevant to the field of biomedical science (see also the assessment criteria below).

 Important resources for subject proposals